 - DevOps teams concerned about new deployments running smoothly could hear a chirp if application errors occur.

 In some scenarios, the sound alone might be all the information they need; for others, the nearest screen could fill in additional details.
 For added certainty, alerts could be configured to repeat periodically at intervals that correspond to their urgency, until cleared manually.
-However you implement it, auditory monitoring brings an entirely new sensory realm into play that helps cut through the overload of visual information found in many IT settings.
+However you implement it, auditory monitoring can bring an entirely new sensory realm into play that could help cut through the overload of visual information found in many IT settings.